And by the way, folks, I don't mean to be beating this to dead horse, but it's worth mentioning.

 Hasn't stopped the Democrat Party.

-So this New York Times piece that they're worried that people are losing faith in the whole philosophy behind the redistribution of wealth.
+So this New York Times piece said they're worried that people are losing faith in the whole philosophy behind the redistribution of wealth.

-It's interesting, but it isn't gonna stop them.
+It's interesting, but it isn't going to stop them.

 Oh, you don't believe what we believe, huh?